How does life look outside of Gaza?!

 I have always asked myself what a young man in his twenties – exactly like me – is doing in another part of the world?
-And how will I get past my twenties without trying great experiences yet?
+How will I get through my twenties without having tried great experiences?

 I haven’t tried to jump from a plane, camp in nature, or even meditate at the foot of a mountain, inside a church, temple or silo of other religions.
 I haven’t met a foreigner, haven’t learnt new languages, or got to know different cultures, haven’t played saxophone or any other musical instrument.
 I haven’t tried working in a restaurant or other part-time jobs that could reimburse my university fees, like those whose struggle I read about in stories sold in the oasis of libraries.

-Unfortunately, with travel restrictions imposed on the Gaza Strip, Gazans have been robbed of diversity and the opportunity to discover others cultures.
+Unfortunately, with travel restrictions imposed on the Gaza Strip, Gazans have been robbed of diversity and the opportunity to discover other cultures.

 I remember when I first got a scholarship to study in Antalya, Turkey, I was extremely happy.
-I immediately applied for a visa and went through the trouble of documentation and letters of tenstimony.
+I immediately applied for a visa and went through the trouble of documentation and letters of testimony.
 It was especially difficult as the documents had to be ratified in Ramallah, and since I couldn’t get there in person the whole procedure was very expansive.
-Eventually I got the visa.
+Eventually, I got the visa.

 Now was the moment of truth and a new process of suffering, to get out of the Gaza which included waiting for an approval for the convoy of passengers to exit to Egypt, and the registration and border crossing itself.
 I struggled for an entire year to get out of Gaza, and eventually my scholarship had expired.
 I could not get out, and I was very disappointed not because I did not travel, but because I deserved something much better than all this misery.